 - Find a mentor or be a mentor.
 Mentors can help us grow personally and professionally.
 They can offer us a different perspective and can shine a light on areas we may not have noticed needed attention.
 The right mentor can be crucial to gaining new skills and knowledge as well as help guide you through obstacles that sit in your blind spots.
 Equally important is looking for opportunities to mentor someone else.
 When you become a mentor you pay it forward and teach another the skills you’ve earned along your own journey.

 - Embrace new opportunities to practice your new skills.
 “Today is not just another day.
 It’s a new opportunity, another chance, a new beginning.
 Embrace it.” —Anonymous When you see new opportunities to learn new skills, or face challenges that get in your way — embrace them.
 Even if it is a new project that is out of your comfort zone, go for it.
 Especially if the opportunity aligns with the soft skill you are working to improve or learn.

 Now more than ever, employers are looking for employees with a willingness to learn or gain more than just practical (or hard) skills.
 The widening gap in career preparedness between students and the professions they’re working to get into is showing more proof that essential skills are needed for success in the workplace both now and in the future.
 These skills are becoming more and more relevant to employers as they seek to hire and fill positions and they are moving to the forefront in career preparation and workforce development.

 The soft skills train is speeding down the track.
-Don’t wait for your soft skills to develop on their own.
-Whether you are a student, graduating job seeker or seasoned pro, soft skills will not only bring you much success in the workplace but it will also improve your personal life as well.
+Whether you are a student, graduating job seeker or seasoned pro, soft skills will not only bring you much success in the workplace but it will also improve your personal life.